Light pollution in Hawaii: Effects on the economy

+Effects on the population

+Light pollution has many effects on the local population.
+Of these, one of the most notable is the connection between major contributions to light pollution and the historical and current oppression faced by native Hawaiian communities.
+The organised efforts against infrastructure such as the Mauna Kea and other observatories highlights a trend of hostile takeover of land for use in cities or tourist centres.
+As Haunani-Kay Trask notes, "Th[e] diminution of Federal oversight meant that Hawaiians had no judicial recourse to prevent abuse of their trust lands by the State."
+Through this support of the state over local populations, the centres most responsible for the current light pollution crisis were developed and disputes ignored.

+Light pollution also has linked health complications, such as being unable to sleep due to 'light trespass'.
+Excessive light in sleeping environments has recently been linked to increased rates of breast cancer in women.
+It also affects circadian rhythm, which controls many physiologic processes such as hormone production, cell regulation, and brainwave patterns.
+A disruption of the circadian rhythm is linked to health issues such as depression, insomnia, cardiovascular disease and cancers.
+Retinal degeneration and accelerated genetic retinal disease are also speculated to be linked to increased exposure to excess illumination.
+Studies show that these effects are most prevalent in large cities due to the volume of artificial lighting present.
+Sterling Hega states that due to this, "homeless people living on the streets are among those most affected by light pollution."
+While noting that no conclusive studies have been done on homeless populations 'due to logistical and ethical concerns', testing from lab settings under similar conditions faced by individuals were shown to exhibit negative responses (such as insomnia) after just a few hours of exposure to high blue-content LED lighting.

 Effects on astronomy

 The dark night sky has a scientific importance for astronomy research and viewing.

 Urban sky glow is taking away the view of the stars and night sky that was so common to the ancestors of the land.
 In the city of Honolulu, only about 20 stars can be seen on the nightly, and in places with a dark night sky, up to 2,000 stars can be seen nightly.
-Hawai'i has two major astronomical observatories and the dark sky is immensely important for the telescopes to be able to see faint objects in space.
-The dark night sky over the island of Hawai'i, is a known tourist attraction with over 100,000 visitors every year.
-The visitors come to watch the night sky and participate in the stargazing program at the Mauna Kea observatory.
+Hawaiʻi has two major astronomical observatories and the dark sky is immensely important for the telescopes to be able to see faint objects in space.
+The dark night sky over the island of Hawaiʻi, is a known tourist attraction with over 100,000 visitors every year.
+The visitors come to watch the night sky and participate in the stargazing program at the Mauna Kea Observatory.
 Mauna Kea's sky is one of the darkest in the world.